-There are certificates and associate degree programs in industrial maintenance technology at various 2-year colleges throughout the country.
+There are certificates and associate's degree programs in industrial maintenance technology at various 2-year colleges throughout the country.
 Bachelor's degrees are not generally available, although some 2-year programs can transfer into bachelor's degree programs in related areas, such as industrial technology, which is a more management-oriented degree.

-Industrial Maintenance Technician Program Overviews
+Industrial Maintenance Technician Schools

 Industrial Maintenance Technician Certificate